-Anything unusual during pregnancy cannot be left untreated, and one such matter which deserves to be attended to is thyroid during pregnancy.
+Anything unusual during pregnancy cannot be left untreated, and one such matter that deserves to be attended to is thyroid during pregnancy.
 You must have come across females saying that my thyroid levels have increased during pregnancy, and the doctor has advised me additional medicines.
 What does this generally mean?
 How can a butterfly-shaped gland in the neck affect your pregnancy and in some cases, even fertility?

 What is Thyroid?